mkandes/galyleo/README.md

 ```bash
 conda pack -n notebooks-sharing -o notebooks-sharing.tar.gz
 ```
-and copy the generated tarball back to your `$HOME` directory.
+and copy the generated tarball back to your `HOME` directory.
 You can now close your interactive session.

 To `launch` your Jupyter notebook session with a `conda-pack`aged